-Results: Clients who completed the 160-hour ComprehendRx program achieved statistically significant standard score changes (p< .001) on five of the six reading subtests administered from Woodcock Johnson III - Tests of Achievement for reading.
+Results:Clients who completed the 160-hour ComprehendRx program achieved statistically significant standard score changes (p< .001) on five of the six reading subtests administered from Woodcock-Johnson III - Tests of Achievement.
+Overall, the largest gain was seen in sound awareness, the primary skill needed for reading.
 Substantial gains were also noted in listening comprehension.
 Post-training percentiles are all within the normal range, and the overall ageequivalent gain in reading achievement was 3.8 years.